Ritsumeikan Asia Pacific University

 4th Year Seminars

-This course aims to have students make the most of the knowledge and techniques they have gained up through their third year to write an undergraduate thesis as a culmination of their 4 years of study.
+This course aims to have students make the most of the knowledge and techniques they have gained up through their third year to write an graduation thesis as a culmination of their 4 years of study.

 Students spend a year researching a topic they are interested in, and complete their theses in the second half of the year.
-In the first half of their 4th year, students take “Graduation Research I” (2 credits), and in the second half of the year they take “Graduation Research II” (2 credits) and “Undergraduate Thesis” (2 credits).
+In the first half of their 4th year, students take “Graduation Research I” (2 credits), and in the second half of the year they take “Graduation Research II” (2 credits) and “Graduation Thesis” (2 credits).

 【Grade Evaluation】